Rehobeth, Alabama

 Rehobeth is a town in Houston County, Alabama, United States.
 Rehobeth, originally named Sanders, began as a crossroads community in the 1890s; however, it was not until 1996, that the town was incorporated.
 Rehobeth is part of the Dothan Metropolitan Statistical Area.
-At the time of the 2010 census, the population was 1,297, up from 993 at the 2000 census.
+As of the 2020 census, Rehobeth had a population of 1,791.

 Geography

-Rehobeth is located in western Houston County at the geographic coordinates of (31.12296, -85.45271 decimal degrees).
+Rehobeth is located in western Houston County.
 It is bordered to the north by the city of Dothan and to the northwest by the town of Taylor.

 According to the U.S. Census Bureau, Rehobeth has a total area of 19.7 sqkm, of which 0.08 sqkm, or 0.41%, is water.